 Terraform workspaces enable you to manage multiple environments or regions, isolate your state configuration, and much more.
 Let’s explore them:

 - Managing multiple environments: Using workspaces, you can easily manage multiple environments such as testing or production.
 These environments have the same Terraform configuration and are independent of each other.
+Note that workspaces are a good approach when you have a duplicate Terraform configuration for different environments.
+Otherwise, folders are better for complex and different configurations across environments.

 - Isolation of Terraform state: You can control access to multiple teams or projects using the same Terraform code by isolating the Terraform state.
 Terraform workspaces allow you to manage these individual states without any conflict.